mjt-books/python-book/chapters/chapter-7.md

 - Forcing certain layers (normalization, softmax, loss) back to FP32.
 - Slightly lowering the learning rate.

-See which changes restore stability.
+See which changes restore stability, and note which parts of the model are most sensitive to precision.

 ### 5. Optional: build a simple “precision toggle” in a config